 Active Ingredients to Avoid in the Best Non Toxic Sunscreen

-Oxybenzone is often an active ingredient in broad spectrum chemical sunscreens.
+Oxybenzone is often an active ingredient in broad-spectrum chemical sunscreens.
 It can absorb both UVA and UVB rays.
-Sunblock is categorized as broad spectrum if it can absorb or block both types of rays.

 Two-thirds of the sunscreens in the market contain oxybenzone according to the EWG (Environmental Working Group).
 The CDC has determined that 97% of people tested have oxybenzone in their blood.

-Oxybenzone is an endocrine disrupting chemical.
-Its absorption through the skin and into blood stream is based on the molecular weight.
+Oxybenzone is an endocrine-disrupting chemical.
+Its absorption through the skin and into the bloodstream is based on molecular weight.
 Other health effects oxybenzone may be linked to include skin allergies, breast cancer, endometriosis, lower testosterone levels, and significant associations relating to adverse pregnancy and birth outcomes.

-One research article shows a link between oxybenzone and Hirschsprug Disease.
-This is a birth defect where the baby is not able to pass stool do to its effects on the large intestine.
+One research article shows a link between oxybenzone and Hirschsprung’s Disease.
+This is a birth defect where the baby cannot pass stool due to its effects on the large intestine.
 The EWG recommends avoiding oxybenzone during pregnancy and while trying to conceive.

 When oxybenzone is exposed to light, it can release free radicals.
 Therefore, it is a photosensitizer and photocarcinogen.
 The free radicals can cause damage and result in cell death and aging.

-Octinoxate is not full spectrum but it does block UVB rays.
-The molecular weight allows it to be absorbed into the blood stream through skin absorption.
-Octinoxate is fat soluble so it is stored in the fatty tissues in the body.
+Octinoxate is not a full spectrum but it does block UVB rays.
+The molecular weight allows it to be absorbed into the bloodstream through skin absorption.
+Octinoxate is fat-soluble so it is stored in the fatty tissues in the body.